 Half Dome Trail is a 15.6 mile heavily trafficked out and back trail located near Yosemite National Park, California that features a waterfall and is only recommended for very experienced adventurers.
-The trail is primarily used for hiking, rock climbing, camping, and birding and is accessible from April until October.
+The trail is primarily used for hiking, rock climbing, camping, and birding and is best used from April until October.